 If the task has a cost centre applied, invoicing and purchase orders will use the respective income and expense accounts associated with the cost centre.

-Combining Cost Centre and Product Account Codes
+Combining Cost Centre and Product Account Codes (Invoices Only)

 Product account codes have the highest priority, so if you use a full account code number this will override the default account account code.
 You can however have your product account codes set up so that when a cost centre is applied to a task, the cost centre code and product account code will combine to form a new number, where the product account code overwrites the tail end of the cost centre account code.
 This number should match an existing account code that is part of the chart of accounts in your accounting partner.